prlambert/prlambert.github.com/index.md

 I started my career as an entrepreneur.
 In 2009, I cofounded <a href="https://www.learndot.com/">Learndot</a>, a learning technology company, and was CEO for 5 years.
 You can learn more about that time in the [Blog Archive](/blog/).
 Before Learndot (and right after university), I developed a tech-enabled translation service in China ahead of the Beijing Olympics.

 In 2014, Learndot was acquired by a company in Palo Alto and I had the chance to move to California.
-Finding myself in Silicon Valley, I wanted to learn from the best and build products used by people around the world.
+Finding myself in Silicon Valley, I wanted to learn from the best and build products that help people around the world.
 I have been lucky enough to do just that – first at Twitter and now at Google.

 For more professional background, see my <a href="https://www.linkedin.com/in/paulrolandlambert/">LinkedIn</a>.